Matthew Stafford Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 - Last week against the 49ers, Stafford went 31-for-45 (68.9 percent) for 337 yards, tossing two touchdowns with one interception.

-- In his last three outings, Stafford has thrown for 905 yards (301.7 per game) while completing 72 of 100 passes (72%), with six touchdowns and one interception.
+- Stafford has 905 passing yards (301.7 ypg) to lead Los Angeles, completing 72% of his throws and recording six touchdown passes with one interception over his last three games.

-- He has added 36 rushing yards (12.0 ypg) on 15 carries while scoring two touchdowns on the ground.
+- He's also chipped in on the ground, with 36 rushing yards (12.0 ypg) on 15 carries with two rushing touchdowns.

 Stafford's Los Angeles Teammates